-- 1.0 As outlined in Senate Rules and Procedures, Section IV.2.f "The policy and planning of research chairs and strategic research priorities" Senate delegates this function to the Faculty Research Advisory Committee which reports annually to Senate.
-In undertaking this Senate-delegated function, it is agreed that: - (a) The voting membership of the Research Advisory Committee (RAC) shall consist of not less than 2/3 regular faculty members (not concurrently serving as part of the University's administration); - (b) In situations where a Research Chair has not been designated by the Academic Vice President & Provost to a specific department (or program), the RAC shall be responsible for overseeing a process for collecting proposals from various academic units outlining the nature and content of possible Research Chairs to be advertised. - (c) The RAC shall ensure that all proposals for Research Chairs include justifications for how the proposed Research Chair will serve the broader research and teaching goals of the disciplines it will be connected to.
-This should include the Terms of Reference for the position and an identification of the departments/programs in which it could be housed including a description of the potential fit with the academic mission of each unit.
-This information shall guide an appropriately constituted Search Committee for each position. - (d) The integrity and autonomy of the University is of paramount importance, as is the principle of academic freedom which ensures the rights of professors to freely advance knowledge.
-The RAC shall review safeguards/processes that are in place to ensure that the academic freedom of Research Chairs is not compromised by outside parties, including donors. - 2.0 The Terms of Reference for Research Chair positions will be forwarded to the appropriate department or program if the hire is to take place within one department or program.
-The hiring process will follow the process described in Article 2.1.1 of the Collective Agreement, (4.0-9.0).
+1.0 As outlined in Senate Rules and Procedures, Section IV.2.f, "The policy and planning of research chairs and strategic research priorities", Senate delegates this function to the Faculty Research Advisory Committee which reports annually to Senate.
+In undertaking this Senate-delegated function, it is agreed that:

+- a) The voting membership of the Research Advisory Committee (RAC) shall consist of not less than 2/3 regular faculty members (not concurrently serving as part of the University's administration); - b) In situations where a Research Chair has not been designated by the Academic Vice-President & Provost to a specific department or program, the RAC shall be responsible for overseeing a process for collecting proposals from various academic units outlining the nature and content of possible Research Chairs to be advertised. - c) The RAC shall ensure that all proposals for Research Chairs include justifications for how the proposed Research Chair will serve the broader research and teaching goals of the disciplines to which it will be connected.
+This should include the Terms of Reference for the position and an identification of the Departments / Programs in which it could be housed including a description of the potential fit with the academic mission of each unit.
+This information shall guide an appropriately constituted Search Committee for each position. - d) The integrity and autonomy of the University is of paramount importance, as is the principle of academic freedom which ensures the rights of Members to freely advance knowledge.
+The RAC shall review safeguards / processes that are in place to ensure that the academic freedom of Research Chairs is not compromised by outside parties, including donors. - 2.0 The Terms of Reference for Research Chair positions will be forwarded to the appropriate Department / Program if the hire is to take place within one Department / Program.
+The hiring process will follow the process described in Article 2.1.1: 5.0 to 11.0. - 3.0 In the case of a multidisciplinary hire, the following process will be used: - a) The Academic Vice-President & Provost (or Associate Vice-President Research & Graduate Studies, if designated) shall invite the CCDs of the Departments / Programs identified in the report of the RAC to form a Search Committee. - b) After appropriate consultation with their Departments / Programs, the CCDs shall determine the size of the Search Committee and ensure appropriate representation from the Departments / Programs identified. - c) The Search Committee shall elect a faculty member to serve as Chair of the Search Committee. - d) The job ad shall be drafted by the Search Committee based on the terms of reference as outlined by the RAC, and the procedure outlined in Article 2.1.1: 6.0 will be followed with the applications directed to the Chair of the Search Committee. - e) Based on the applicant pool, the Search Committee shall ensure that any additional required Department / Program representation is included in the ongoing selection process before the short list is finalized.
+This will ensure that Search Committee members are adequately able to evaluate short-listed candidates during the interview stage.

-- 3.0 In the case of a multidisciplinary hire, the following process will be used: - (a) The Academic Vice President & Provost (or Associate Vice President Research & Graduate Studies, if designated) shall invite the Chairs/Coordinators of the departments and programs identified in the report of the RAC to form a Search Committee. - (b) After appropriate consultation with their departments/programs, the Chairs/ Coordinators shall determine the size of the Search Committee and ensure appropriate representation from the departments/programs identified. - (c) The Search Committee shall elect a faculty member to serve as Chair of the Search Committee. - (d) The job ad shall be drafted by the Search Committee based on the terms of reference as outlined by the RAC, and the procedure outlined in Section 2.1.1:4.2 will be followed with the applications directed to the Chair of the Search Committee. - (e) Based on the applicant pool, the Search Committee shall ensure that any additional required department/program representation is included in the ongoing selection process before the short list is finalized.
-This will ensure that Search Committee members are adequately able to evaluate short-listed candidates during the interview stage. - (f) The Associate Vice President Research & Graduate Studies shall be invited to serve as an ex officio member of the Search Committee in an advisory capacity and without voting privileges. - (g) The following articles of the Recruitment and Procedure Appointment of Article 2.1.1 shall apply: 4.2 and 5.1-9.0, with Chair referring to the Chair of the Committee.
+- f) The Associate Vice-President Research & Graduate Studies shall be invited to serve as an ex officio member of the Search Committee in an advisory capacity and without voting privileges. - g) The following sections of the Recruitment and Procedure Appointment of Article 2.1.1 shall apply: 5.1, 5.2, and 6.0 to 11.0, with Chair referring to the Chair of the Committee.